Events & Deadlines

 - Note: If you present/publish your research, please let us know by emailing firstname.lastname@example.org.

 Certificate Programs.
 The Counseling and Development Center offers a variety of workshops throughout the semester.
 Upcoming workshops include Gender Differences in Communication, Stress Management, Self-Esteem, Assertiveness, Healthy vs. Unhealthy Relationships, Dealing with Difficult People, Anger Management, and Connecting with New People 101.
 Visit the Certificate Program website for dates, times, and locations of these programs.
 All workshops are free, and there is no registration.
 Contact Kara Karr (email@example.com) with questions.
 More information.

 Psychology Peer Advisors are here for you!
 Psychology Peer Advising is a student-staffed office that serves the students and faculty of the Psychology Department.
-Their office in 1106 Miller Hall is open Monday, Tuesday, Thursday 9:00 am – 4:00 pm, and Wednesday 10:00 am – 4:00 pm.
-They can also be contacted at firstname.lastname@example.org and (540) 568-6214.
-Feel free to stop by with any questions you may have about psychology at JMU!
-Also, they have now gone digital!
-For quick bits and advising tips, “Follow” them on Twitter (@JMUPsycAdvisors) and “Like” them on Facebook (JMU Psychology Peer Advising)!
+Their office in 1106 Miller Hall is open Monday – Thursday from 9:00 am – 4:00 pmduring the academic year.
+They can also be contacted at firstname.lastname@example.org.
+For quick advising tips, “Follow” them on Twitter (@JMUPsycAdvisors) and “Like” them on Facebook (JMU Psychology Peer Advising)!
+More information.

 Be Involved.
 Are you looking for ways to become more involved on campus?
 The Be Involved website lists campus organizations and campus events.
 More information.